bredmold/recipes/README.md

 ## TODO List

 * Keyboard navigation in recipe editor
-* Track "dirty" status for recipes and use it to enable the save button
-* Recipe Editor should not have a "back" button on a new recipe until it's been saved
+* Recipe Editor should confirm navigating away from a "dirty" recipe
 * Ingredient should be able to have "null" units
 * Home screen
   * Case-insensitive sort for recipe list